Ethiopia Study Abroad Scholarships

 Study a Range of Disciplines in Eastern Africa

 The mere mention of Ethiopia evokes images of starvation and loss of human life.
 The country, like many in Africa, has had to endure long stretches of human struggle.
 The now notorious period of mass starvation was brought on by serious drought, possibly a by-product of rampant deforestation.
-On a positive note, though, Ethiopia is the only African country not colonized during the term of history often referred to as "the Race for Africa."
+Despite these events, Ethiopia has stood strong as the only African country not colonized during “colonial era,” in which Euopean nations sought to take control of many African kingdoms.
+At the Battle of Adwa under the rule of Emperor Menelik II, Ethiopia defeated Italian forces thereby declaring its sovereignty and prolonging its culture.

-Students heading to Ethiopia have the option to engage in almost any field of study, from arts and culture, archaeology, the health sciences and research.
+Students interested in studying in Ethiopia have the option to engage in almost any field of study, from arts and culture, archaeology, health sciences and research.

 Government Scholarships

-The David L. Boren Scholarships are intended to recruit the next generation of national security elite as well as educate a new generation of Americans who require increasing knowledge of international cultures and language.
-Applicants with a career interest in national security are preferred; otherwise a term of service in the federal sector will suffice as payback for the up to $25,000 scholarship and trip of a lifetime.
+The David L. Boren Scholarships are intended to recruit the next generation of national security elite, as well as educate American students who are interested in studying international cultures and language.
+Applicants with a career interest in national security are preferred.
+If the student decides not to enter a role in the government they can repay their loan by serving in the federal sector for a time.
 Students are encouraged to study either intensive programs of Ethiopian culture and language or else pursue fields related to math, sciences, politics, law and technology.

 Study Abroad Organizations